SimmeringRook/simmeringrook.github.io/courses/CH233/OxRedoxProblemSolving.md

 <!-- div:right-panel -->

-?> If not immediately clear from the problem statement, this step serves as a clue for more complex problem statements; E.g., the reactants and products are described by name (and not equation) and possibly done so that the pH or pOH of the aqueous solution needs to be determined before balancing of the equation can be completed.
+>[!TIP] If not immediately clear from the problem statement, this step serves as a clue for more complex problem statements; E.g., the reactants and products are described by name (and not equation) and possibly done so that the pH or pOH of the aqueous solution needs to be determined before balancing of the equation can be completed.

 <!-- div:title-panel -->